TL;DR

 Medication errors remain one of the most common causes of preventable harm in hospitals.

-A clinical decision support system improves medication safety by automatically reviewing prescriptions against allergy lists, drug interaction databases, renal dosing guidelines, and patient-specific risk factors.
+One of the most direct ways CDSS improves patient care is through medication safety by automatically reviewing prescriptions against allergy lists, drug interaction databases, renal dosing guidelines, and patient-specific risk factors.

 This analysis occurs during medication ordering, allowing clinicians to correct potential issues before drugs are administered.